 The bald cypress tree is the state tree of Louisiana and is very well-adapted for use in outdoor woodworking projects because of its resistance to water.
 Bald cypress trees typically grow in swampy areas or along the edges of rivers and can grow to be as much as 100 feet tall with trunks of five to six feet in diameter.
 Many downed bald cypress trees have been dredged from the bottoms of lakes and rivers and are just as usable as newly-felled bald cypress trees.

-Because of this inherent weather resistance, bald cypress has been a common choice for boat builders for centuries, but it doesn't have to be used just for outdoor projects.
+Due to this inherent weather resistance, bald cypress has been a common choice for boat builders for centuries, but it doesn't have to be used just for outdoor projects.
 Many woodworkers have used cypress for furniture projects and more.

 Bald Cypress Looks Like Hardwood, But It's Not

+While bald cypress may look like and be used like a hardwood, technically it is a softwood.
+Once harvested, the wood has a light color that can also appear as a light brown or reddish tint.
 On occasion, fungi can attack the tree and leave behind pockets of darker color, which is called pecky cypress.
 The grain of the wood is relatively straight, which is part of the reason for the stability of the wood, making it desirable for furniture applications.

 Working with Bald Cypress Requires Patience and Sharp Tools

+Woodworking with bald cypress can be similar to working with oak, requiring patience and sharp tools.
 When surface planing or routing bald cypress, taking too deep of a cut can cause gouging tear outs.
 You'll see far better results making multiple, very shallow passes through the planer or router.
 Keep in mind that your knives, blades, and bits may dull a bit faster cutting bald cypress than other, more common varieties of wood stock, but by utilizing patience and keeping the cutter moving to avoid burning, you should see some great results.